Learn what to leave curbside, what to toss into trash, and how to dispose of specialty materials.

-Individuals living throughout Pennsylvania can take part in PRC’s free “Recycling & Waste Reduction” webinar on Wednesday August 18, from 6:30 – 7:30 p.m.
+Individuals living throughout Pennsylvania are invited to take part in the Pennsylvania Resources Council’s free “Recycling & Waste Reduction” webinar on Tuesday, October 19, from 6:30 – 7:30 p.m.
 The online workshop will answer common questions surrounding recycling issues such as curbside collection, hard-to-recycle materials and pharmaceutical disposal.

-While the Recycling & Waste Reduction webinar is free, pre-registration is required by visiting www.prc.org/programs/webinars or e-mailing firstname.lastname@example.org.
+While the Recycling & Waste Reduction webinar is free, pre-registration is required by visiting prc.org/programs/webinars/ or e-mailing email@example.com.

 Martin points out that rules vary by location, so residents should always check with their local municipalities for specific recycling instructions.

 The following materials are accepted by nearly all curbside collection programs in Pennsylvania:

 - PLASTIC BOTTLES, JARS & JUGS – includes all containers with a screw-top lid and a neck narrower than the body

 - STEEL & ALUMINUM CANS – labels are okay but remove all food and lightly rinse